AuroraStorm-sw/Inspired-Ink/README.md

 - [Code Institute Courseware](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+FST101+2021_T1/courseware/b31493372e764469823578613d11036b/dabfed30d1fc4d078b6de270117dbe50/) - Code Institute courseware used for the basic structure of the Ink and Feedback/Comment models.
 - [Code Institute Template](https://github.com/Code-Institute-Org/gitpod-full-template) - the template used as a base for the project.

 - Code Institutes Tutor Support where amazing in helping me sort out some mind-boggling issues, like why my static files weren't loading on Heroku and when I had to reset my database, and they did so with such patience and clear guidance.
+Many thanks to Sarah, Rebecca, Martin, Ed, and Joshua for code reparing, typo-hunting, and for their support throughout this journey.
 I would not have any hair left on my head if it weren't for them helping me with these frustrating issues.

 - Fellow coders on Slack were of great help in pointing me in the right direction when I felt lost or when the result of my code didn't make any sense.